“Setting Boundaries” (Photo by Felicia Chew, Founder Domestic Violence Support Services)

 3. … encouraging, supporting, and empowering others to be able to

-#SpeakUp (our Projects include the Tucrson Zines #SpeakUp Challenge;
+#SpeakUp (our Projects include the Tucson Zines #SpeakUp Challenge and the FM Project);

-4. …educating ourselves about how domestic violence is systemic, and helping to end that cycle (read the articles* below);
+4. …educating ourselves about how domestic violence is systemic, and helping to end that cycle by requiring trauma informed Courts (

 *The articles linked on this page are written by Domestic Violence Support Services (unless otherwise indicated), that educate and advocate about what we can do to help end systemic domestic violence.